 In the first cycle stage, the completeness of learning outcomes has not reached the score set in school, which is 75%.
 Students only obtained a completeness score of 32%, with an average score of 63.5%.
 During the implementation of actions in cycle I, some things make student learning outcomes in the direct learning model (direct instructions) still low.
 The low student learning outcomes in the first cycle are certainly influenced by several factors, including the fact that during the learning process, students still look confused and cannot answer the test for the questions given.
 Besides that, students are not optimal in participating in learning activities, many do not pay attention when the teacher explains so that students have difficulty observing and analyzing.
 Mobile phones become the center of their activities during learning, and not a few students also sleep during learning.
-Then, students are still not used to learning and even noisy because they are not used to learning conditions, and most students are not active in following the learning process.
+Then, students are still not used to learning conditions using the direct instruction learning model, students are less interested in learning and even noisy because they are not used to learning conditions, and most students are not active in following the learning process.
 In addition, students are not familiar with the direct learning model, so students are less active during learning.